Macedonian Mule Corps: Background

 At the outbreak of the First World War, Cyprus was nominally a part of the Ottoman Empire, while in fact being administered by the British Empire, as agreed in the Cyprus Convention of 1878.
 On 5 November 1914, the Ottomans entered the conflict on the side of the Central Powers, prompting Britain to void the Cyprus Convention and annex the island, as the two states were now at war.
 A number of security measures, including telegraph censorship and martial law, were introduced, although Cyprus remained relatively isolated from the Macedonian front, Gallipoli Campaign, Sinai and Palestine Campaigns.
 As it did not possess harbors large enough to accommodate large warships, local authorities shifted their focus to supplying the fronts in its periphery with food, as well as housing those wounded in actions, prisoners of war as well as refugees.

 During the course of the Crimean War (1853–1856), French merchants had acquired mules from the island for the French expeditionary force.
 By the time of the British occupation of the island, Cypriot mules had already cemented their reputation as both sturdy pack animals and an alternative to polo ponies.
 Cypriot mules were later purchased during the Greek army's mobilization of 1880, and during the Mahdist War by the British themselves, who also recruited local muleteers.
 Starting from the middle of the 1880s, Cypriot mules were exported to India.
 In 1902, 128 mules were dispatched to South Africa in support of the British forces fighting in the Second Boer War.
 In December 1910, the Cypriot Breeding Committee began importing horses and mules from the Middle East in order to improve the quality of the local breeds.
 British General Staff reports dating to 1907 and 1913 respectively described the Cypriot mules as particularly docile and adapted to mountain warfare.

 Service

 One of the British War Medals awarded to a veteran of the Macedonian Mule Corps.

+Identification card of an MMC member (Chrysanthos Christodoulou of Agios Ermolaos).